wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-development-essentials/includes/2-creating-a-process-the-process-designer.md

-# Creating a Process – The Process Designer
 The first step in Process development is to create a new Process.
 The creation of a Process takes place in the **Processes** tab of the WinAutomation Console.
 On the top-left, press the **New Process** button to create a new Process:

 ![new process](..\media\new-process.png)